-The site is within an area without notation on the Approved County Development Plan and in an area referred to in the Approved County Structure Plan (1979) and deposited Dacorum District Plan wherein permission will only be given for use of land, the construction of new buildings, changes of use or extension of existing buildings for agricultural or other essential purposes appropriate to a rural area or small scale facilities for participate sport or recreation.
+The site is within the Metropolitan Green Belt where permission will only be given for development for agricultural or other essential purposes approrpiate to a rural area, or small scale facilities for sport or recreation.
 No such need has been proven and the proposed development is unacceptable in the terms of this policy.